 Leather and faux-leather usually tend to catch the eye.
 However, younger office goers who prefer to keep everything looking “business casual” usually prefer mesh for very good reasons; it’s lighter, creates less heat, and offers a more modern and joyful look to any otherwise dull environment.

 Techni Mobili has stripped their Task Office Chair to the very basics but kept the quality of materials high.
 The chair is easy to assemble, comfortable, and light enough to favor quick moves.
 The pneumatic height adjustment and springy backrest will keep you quick to adjust, stand up, and get back to work without endangering your position.
-The armrests are fully molded into the chair’s main skeleton but can be flipped up for when you need to squeeze in a companion close to your desk.
+The armrests are fully molded into the chair’s main skeleton but can be flipped up for when you need to squeeze in a companion close to your office desk.

 This model is available in two colors: blue and black.
 They both enjoy the same nylon-coated casters and non-marking wheels.

 Gaming chairs always seem to go out of their way to differentiate themselves from its more serious adult cousins, but they tend to pack extra comfort-oriented features, which makes them hard to ignore.
 And in this price range, the extra perks are showing their best possible face on this GTPOFFICE creation.

 This chair sports superb big-body-friendliness, as its frame is extra wide and can support up to 330 pounds.
 In addition, the detachable neck and lumbar pillows are there to complement, rather than replace, an ergonomically shaped backrest.
 Its multi-direction wheels, rapid swiveling capabilities, and the ability to recline all the way down to 170 degrees make this the kind of chair you’ll never want to leave.

 It’s available in blue, gray, and black – and on the latter, the wide flaps at the sides of the back will give you a truly imposing shadow.